mythology-and-legends-in-warfare

 In the centuries following the collapse of the Western Roman Empire, the art of war underwent a profound transformation across Europe.
 Among the most influential military cultures to emerge were the Normans—descendants of Vikings who settled in the French region of Normandy.
 Their success on battlefields from Hastings to Antioch was not merely a result of cavalry charges or archery but was anchored in a piece of equipment often overlooked: the shield.
 The Norman warrior shield was far more than a slab of wood and leather.
 It was a defensive tool, an offensive weapon, a symbol of personal and clan identity, and a foundational element of tactical doctrine.
 Understanding its design, use, and legacy is essential to appreciating how the Normans conquered kingdoms and reshaped medieval Europe.

 This article explores every dimension of the Norman shield: from its construction and materials to its role in formation tactics, its heraldic significance, and the way it influenced later medieval arms.
-By examining primary sources, archaeological finds, and modern experimental archaeology, we can reconstruct the pivotal role of this seemingly simple object in one of history’s most dynamic warrior cultures.
+By examining primary sources such as the Bayeux Tapestry, archaeological finds from ship burials and fortifications, and modern experimental archaeology, we can reconstruct the pivotal role of this seemingly simple object in one of history’s most dynamic warrior cultures.

 Design and Construction of the Norman Shield